 Don’t come for the nightlife, come for traditional musical experiences.

 In a city built on stilts, you’re not going to find cellar nightclubs and dive bars.
 If you’re looking for clubs, head out to the Lido beaches.
 Instead, immerse yourself in the living history of a classical concert.
-As a baseline, there are operatic shows with best of moments from Rossini and Verdi operas (a little like a pop hits concert) and classical concerts devoted to Vivaldi’s Four Seasons (you’d know at least a couple of them from movies and car ads).
+As a baseline, there are operatic shows with the best of moments from Rossini and Verdi operas (a little like a pop hits concert) and classical concerts devoted to Vivaldi’s Four Seasons (you’d know at least a couple of them from movies and car ads).

 For a more high-brow affair, seek out a traditional baroque recital.
-We were lucky enough to find one devoted to the bawdy courting songs of 17th century gondoliers.
-With no air conditioning and the fact they’re usually held in churches, expect to sweat in the summer humidity.
+We were lucky enough to find one devoted to the bawdy courting songs of 17th-century gondoliers.
+With no air conditioning and the fact, they’re usually held in churches, expect to sweat in the summer humidity.

 Don’t go to Burano…without crossing the bridge to a hidden wine resort and vineyard.

 Murano and Burano don’t even rank as a secret anymore.
 Murano is the closest island, easily accessible via Vaporetto, which is famous for its glass.
 A longer commute, but more rewarding is Burano, a fishing village renowned for its handwoven lace and brightly colored houses.